 If I contribute to the HSA, will the entire amount of my annual contribution be available to me immediately?

 No. If you choose to make paycheck contributions to the HSA account, your annual election will be divided by the number of paychecks in the year.
 The amount will be deposited into your account each pay period, and only the amount that’s been deposited to date is available.
 You may not “borrow” against contributions not yet deposited in your account.

 For this reason, if you expect to have significant health care costs immediately, you’ll want to be sure you budget adequately to pay for them out-of-pocket.
 You can be reimbursed from your HSA as your contributions are added to your account.

 Does it matter when I open my HSA?

 Yes.
-You may only submit eligible expenses for reimbursement from the point in time when your HSA was opened.
-For example, if you open your HSA on February 7, 2021, any medical expenses incurred prior to that date are not eligible for reimbursement.
+You may only submit eligible expenses for reimbursement only from the point in time when your HSA was opened.
+For example, if you open your HSA on February 7, 2024, any medical expenses incurred before that date are not eligible for reimbursement.